 Bungalows and resorts on Lonely Beach Koh Chang come in many shapes and sizes, from cheap backpacker rooms with paper thin walls, shared bathroom and cold shower to boutique resorts at Nest Sense and Warapura Resort.

 You’ll find somewhere to suit all budgets, just do bear in mind that Lonely Beach is a party area with lots of late night music from the parties and bars.

 There are just four places on Lonely Beach itself.
 Bhumiyama Beach Resort has emerged over time as the most upscale, with large Lanna style houses over two floors, lovely gardens and pools, prices in peak season from 4,300bt to 6,800bt per night.
 Siam Beach Resort offers pool villas at 7,500bt and hotel style rooms at around 3,000bt.

 The very popular Nature Beach Resort continues to grow and grow, mixing chic thatch rooms alongside brand new boutique style bungalows and a pool, prices between 1,500bt and 2,500bt.
-The cheapest accommodation is at Siam Huts, a long time favourite of Koh Chang backpackers.
-Here, older wooden bungalows still go for around 300bt to 400bt a few steps away from the sea, though there are also two newer rows of accommodation.
+The cheapest accommodation at Siam Huts, a long time favourite of Koh Chang backpackers, has now closed down.

 Pricing Code/Per night in Baht (B):